-Texas Appleseed and Texas Tech University School of Law present the information in this handbook as a service to attorneys who represent defendants with mental illness.
+Texas Appleseed presents the information in this handbook as a service to attorneys who represent defendants with mental illness.
 While we worked to provide accurate and up-to-date information, this handbook is not intended to provide legal advice.
 Non-lawyers should seek the advice of a licensed attorney in all legal matters.
-Texas Appleseed and Texas Tech University School of Law make no warranties, express or implied, concerning the information contained in this handbook or other resources to which it cites.
+Texas Appleseed makes no warranties, express or implied, concerning the information contained in this handbook or other resources to which it cites.